04 — Polymer Chemistry

 Viscoelasticity (G′ & G″)

-Storage modulus (G') represents elastic (energy storage) response and loss modulus (G'') represents viscous (energy dissipation) response.
-In the ACF thermocompression window (80–120°C), APEON's formulation balances G' and G'' to maximize conductive particle capture while minimizing contact resistance.
+Storage modulus (G′) represents elastic (energy storage) response and loss modulus (G″) represents viscous (energy dissipation) response.
+In the ACF thermocompression window (110–150°C), a balanced G′/G″ ratio in urethane-acrylate resins enables conductive particles to be captured and fixed at electrode interfaces without displacement.

 CTE Matching

-Mismatch in Coefficient of Thermal Expansion (CTE) between silicon dies and substrates results in thermal stress and warpage.
-APEON's polyimide resins are designed with rigid aromatic backbone content that lowers CTE and absorbs thermal stress differentials during high-temperature semiconductor packaging.
+Mismatch in Coefficient of Thermal Expansion (CTE) between silicon dies and substrates accumulates interfacial stress during high-temperature packaging and thermal cycling, causing chip warpage or circuit failure.
+Polyimide resins with high rigid aromatic backbone content lower the CTE and mitigate thermomechanical stress from CTE mismatch.

 Tg & Interfacial Adhesion